130 approved programs on 6 of 7 continents

 Program changes may be made on a case by case basis.
 A written explanation as to how the new program better meets your academic or professional needs will be required.
 Approval to participate in the first program does not guarantee approval for a change in programs.
 The Hubbard Center's decision on the change in program will be made within two weeks.
 You should be mindful of program application deadlines and cancellation timelines with requesting a change in program.

 In addition to the uniform tuition charge, you are billed the administrative Off-Campus Study Fee, of $800 for a semester studying at an approved program.
 International travelers on DePauw sponsored activities are automatically enrolled in an international medical and accident insurance policy at no additional cost.
-The host program may require additional insurance coverage.
+The host program may require additional insurance coverage for an additional fee.

-DePauw provides need-based awards to support the costs assocaited with off-campus study.
-If you are approved for off-campus study, and receive need-based financial aid, you are eligible for additional awards.
+DePauw provides need-based awards to support the costs associated with off-campus study.
+If you are approved for off-campus study, and receive need-based financial aid, you may be eligible for additional awards.
 Most financial support awards are determined by information submitted to Financial Aid using the FAFSA.
 International students, while not eligible to complete the FAFSA, can complete an alternative financial need profile through the College Board called the CSS/Financial Profile.
 Scholarships are also available if your options for off-campus study are limited to domestic off-campus study programs due to immigration status.
-Awards will be administered by the Financial Aid Office in consultation with the Hubbard Centerstaff.
+Awards will be administered by the Financial Aid Office in consultation with the Hubbard Center staff.